 18. Was the subrecipient found to be in compliance with regulations during the County’s prior visit, in any County corrective action plan, and/or in audits by other grantors?

 19. Is the subrecipient in good legal standing, with no current or recent lawsuit(s) filed against them?

 20. Is the subrecipient not included on the U.S. General Services Administration’s suspended /debarred list?

 21. Does the subrecipient’s automated accounting system identify the receipts and expenditures of program funds separately for each award?

 22. Does the subrecipient have a time and accounting system to track labor costs by cost objective?

 23. Any concerns with the subrecipient, unusual complexity in the program or its compliance requirements, or other risks not otherwise noted.

-Once both risk questionnaires are completed, answers to the risk questions can be summarized onto a Subgrantee Risk Assessment Summary (click the link to see and download the template).
+Once both risk questionnaires are completed, answers to the risk questions can be summarized onto a Subgrantee Risk Assessment Summary (click the link to download and view/use the template).
 This summary visually shows the extent to which each subrecipient is risky and which type of risk criteria is problematic for multiple subrecipients.
 If multiple subrecipients are having trouble with a particular criterion, the need for additional training and technical assistance may be suggested.